 by Penny Wheat, Chair 2020 Alachua County Charter Review Commission

 On land within the Area, the County’s comprehensive plan and land development regulations would exclusively govern land development, even if a parcel of land is later annexed into the boundaries of a city.
-A map of the proposed County Growth Management Area is available on the CRC website.
-The County Growth Management Area was designed as a compromise, providing areas outside existing city borders where cities could still exercise land use control after annexation.
+Designed as a compromise, it provides areas outside existing city borders where cities can still exercise land use control after annexation.

-Affordable Housing Trust Fund – This amendment would create an Affordable Housing Trust Fund used to create and sustain affordable housing.
-The County Commission can fund the Trust Fund from fees on new commercial and residential development and other sources, but the charter amendment does not itself create or authorize any new taxes or fees.
-The Trust Fund can also accept donations of any kind.
-If approved by voters, the County Commission would be required to administer the fund, obtain an annual audit, and spend any funds in the Trust Fund to support affordable housing.
+If approved by voters, this amendment would establish an Affordable Housing Trust Fund to create and sustain affordable housing.
+The County Commission can fund the Trust Fund from fees on new commercial and residential development and other sources and accept donations of any kind.
+The County Commission would be required to administer the fund, obtain an annual audit, and spend any funds in the Trust Fund only to support affordable housing.
+The charter amendment does not itself create or authorize any new taxes or fees.

-“Cleanup” Amendment Removing Unconstitutional Provisions – This amendment would remove two unconstitutional and unenforceable provisions from the County Charter.
+If approved by voters, this amendment would remove two unconstitutional and unenforceable provisions from the County Charter.

 First, the amendment would remove a provision that unconstitutionally prohibits protections based on sexual orientation, sexual preference, or similar characteristics.

-2020 Alachua County Charter Review Commission: Doug Bernal, Kali Blount, Scott Camil, James Ingle, Nick Klein, Joe Little, Pradeep Kumar, Stan Richardson, Tamara Robbins, James Thompson, Kristin Young, Penny Wheat
+Doug Bernal, Kali Blount, Scott Camil, James Ingle, Nick Klein, Joe Little, Pradeep Kumar, Stan Richardson, Tamara Robbins, James Thompson, Kristin Young, Penny Wheat